 - sewing pins

-Using regular printer paper and a ruler, create the shape of your tree.
 Starting at the top corner of one paper, measure and mark 9″ at a 30-degree angle.
-Then draw a 1-1/2″ line back to the side of the paper.
+Then, draw a 1-1/2″ line back to the side of the paper.
 This is the first branch of the tree.

 Starting at the last marked line, continue this pattern for the whole Christmas tree.
 Add more paper with clear tape to expand the pattern.

-Now take the pattern and place it onto the green fabric.
+Now, take the pattern and place it onto the green fabric.

 Pin the pattern to the fabric so. it does not move around.
-Then cut the fabric according to the pattern.
+Then, cut the fabric according to the pattern.

-It’s now time to secure the fabric onto your desired wall.
 Place the fabric onto the wall and leave about a 10″ gap at the bottom of the fabric to the floor.
-You can have more space or less!
+You can have more space or less, depending on how you want it to look.

 I placed one strip at the top and two at the bottom corners of each fabric piece (6 in total).